 For a hundred years Killer’s Knob was the final resting place of victims of brutal murders.
-No one was sure why that place, but it began when, coming home to find his wife in bed with the hired man.
+Coming home to find his wife in bed with the hired man.
 Jacob Adams slaughtered the two of them along with his entire family.
 Now a serial killer has made the knob his private burial ground.

 Sheriff Buck Olson makes a silent promise to the latest victim that he will find her killer.
 Can he keep it?
 As he slowly unravels the killer’s identity,Buck finds himself in a game of cat-and-mouse, with the killer as the cat.
 In the end, only one of them will survive.